coins/bitcoin-scripts/op_rotate.md

 # Bitwise Rotation of a 32-bit Integer

-A Bitcoin Script implementing a bitwise rotation of a 32-bit word 3 bits to the right.
+A Bitcoin Script implementing a bitwise rotation of a 32-bit word by 3 bits to the right.

 ```
 btcdeb "[